Research Involving Prisoners

 Minimal Risk: Minimal risk for a prisoner means that the probability and magnitude of physical or psychological harm that is normally encountered in the daily lives, or in the routine medical, dental, or psychological examination of healthy persons.

-Submission: In addition to the submission requirements for initial review described in policy and procedure, Initial Review, the PI must submit a completed Research Involving Prisoners form and documentation of approval from the detention or correctional facility involved to CPHS.
+Submission: In addition to the submission requirements for initial review described in policy and procedure, Initial Review, the PI must complete the panel on research involving prisoners.
+Documentation of approval from the detention or correctional facility involved to CPHS must be submitted, if applicable.

-Assigning Reviewers: ORSC Staff will schedule initial review for all research involving prisoners for review at a Full Board meeting.
-ORSC Staff will ensure that the subcommittee that reviews the research has at least one prisoner advocate.
+Assigning Reviewers: IRB Staff will schedule initial review for all research involving prisoners for review at a Full Board meeting.
+IRB Staff will ensure that the subcommittee that reviews the research has at least one prisoner advocate.

 Review Process: In addition to the criteria for approval outlined in policy and procedure Initial Review, CPHS has additional responsibilities when reviewing research involving prisoners.
 CPHS must determine that:

-a.
-The research represents one of the categories of research permissible under Item 7 above.
+- The research represents one of the categories of research permissible as noted above.

 For research under OHRP oversight, CPHS shall inform the PI that no prisoners may be enrolled into the study until the CPHS receives confirmation from OHRP.